Privacy policy of the probefahrtenbutler.com website

 Legal basis

-The lawfulness of the processing of personal data in the context of web hosting results from Art.
+The lawfulness of the processing of personal data in the context of web hosting is based on Art.
 6 para.
 1 lit. f DSGVO (protection of legitimate interests), because the use of professional hosting with a provider is necessary to present the company on the Internet in a secure and user-friendly manner and to be able to pursue attacks and claims from this if necessary.
+As a rule, there is a contract between us and the hosting provider for order processing in accordance with Art.
+28 f.
+GDPR, which ensures compliance with data protection and guarantees data security.

 ALL-INKL privacy policy

 We use ALL-INKL, a web hosting provider, for our website.
 The service provider is the German company ALL-INKL.COM – Neue Medien Münnich, Hauptstraße 68, 02742 Friedersdorf, Germany.
+You can find out more about the data processed through the use of ALL-INKL in the privacy policy at https://all-inkl.com/datenschutzinformationen/ .

 Order processing contract (AVV) ALL-INKL

 We have concluded a data processing agreement (DPA) with ALL-INKL in accordance with Article 28 of the General Data Protection Regulation (GDPR).
 You can find out exactly what a DPA is and, above all, what must be included in a DPA in our general section “Data processing agreement (DPA)”.
+This contract is required by law because ALL-INKL processes personal data on our behalf.
+This clarifies that ALL-INKL may only process data that it receives from us in accordance with our instructions and must comply with the GDPR.

 Web design introduction

-📓 Data processed: Which data is processed depends heavily on the services used.
+Web design privacy policy summary 👥 Data subjects: Website visitors 🤝 Purpose: Improving the user experience 📓 Processed data: Which data is processed depends heavily on the services used.
 Mostly it is about IP address, technical data, language settings, browser version, screen resolution and browser name.
-You can find more details about this in the respective web design tools used.
+You can find more details about this in the respective web design tools used. 📅 Storage period: depending on the tools used ⚖️ Legal basis: Art.
+6 para.
+1 lit. a DSGVO (consent), Art.
+6 para.
+1 lit. f DSGVO (Legitimate Interests)

 What is web design?

 We use various tools on our website that serve our web design.
 Web design is not, as often assumed, just about making our website look pretty, but also about functionality and performance.
 But of course, the appropriate look of a website is also one of the great goals of professional web design.
 Web design is a branch of media design and deals with the visual as well as the structural and functional design of a website.
 The goal is to improve your experience on our website with the help of web design.
 In web design jargon, this is referred to as user experience (UX) and usability.
 User experience refers to all impressions and experiences that the website visitor experiences on a website.
 A sub-item of user experience is usability.
 This is about the user-friendliness of a website.
 The main focus here is on ensuring that content, subpages or products are clearly structured and that you can easily and quickly find what you are looking for.
 To provide you with the best possible experience on our website, we also use so-called third-party web design tools.
 In this privacy policy, the category “web design” therefore includes all services that improve the design of our website.
-This can be, for example, fonts, various plugins or other integrated web design functions.
+These can be fonts, various plugins or other integrated web design functions, for example.

 Why do we use web design tools?